taikedz/oggcamp.github.io/venue.md

 # Parking

 If you are travelling by car then it is recommended to use [JustPark](https://www.justpark.com/) to find a cheap parking spot within a reasonable walking distance of the venue.
 It should be possible to park for both days for less than £10 if you book quickly!

+Canterbury also has Park and Ride facilities [[Link](https://www.canterbury.gov.uk/parking-travel-roads/park-and-ride/)].
+For £3 per day, you can park outside the city centre [[here](http://w3w.co/shells.piles.chefs) or [[here](http://w3w.co/froth.spoon.final)] and take a bus to the bus station, which is less than 5 minutes away from the accommodation and less than 10 minutes away from the venue.

+# Public Transport

+Canterbury is very well connected to London.
+The quickest way is via the High Speed Train from St Pancras International (to Canterbury West, ca 55 min + 20 minutes walking), but you can also reach it via a slightly slower train from Victoria (to Canterbury East, ca 1:30h + 10 minutes walking) or, if you are on a budget, via the 007 or 022 National Express Coach from Victoria Coach Station.